knowit/snappysense/CONFIG.md

 `snp_x_y_no_z`, see `aws-iot-backend/README.md`, and `192.168.a.b` is the IP address printed on the device screen.

-Then reset the device.
-To check that the device has been configured properly one can connect to it with a terminal from VS Code (if the software is set up with the serial command server) and use the `config` command to print the current configuration.
+Note (Issue #47) that there is currently no sensible reporting of errors in the config file.
+To check that the device has been configured properly you can use the `/show` command as outlined above while still connected to the AP.

+### Config syntax

 The syntax of the config file is as follows.
-(An example configuration file is also in `firmware-arduino/src/configuration_template.txt`, and it may be useful to read `aws-iot-backend/README.md`.)
+(An example configuration file is also in `firmware-arduino/src/configuration_template.txt`, and it will be useful to read `aws-iot-backend/README.md` about how to obtain the device identity and certficiates.)

 The config file has a line-oriented syntax.
 Blank lines are ignored and generally whitespace is insignificant except within quoted values and in the payloads for `cert`.
 Comment lines start with